ProjectWhiz/ShoeScrapingPro1/README.md

-# HouseHuntingPro
+# ShoeScraping Pro
-This app is designed to help you find apartments that match your budget
+This app is designed to help you find Shoes on footlocker